 - Loan to Value Equal to or Less than 90% = 0.70

 - Loan to Value Greater than 90% = 0.95

-Currently FHA MIP Fee may be canceled - Expires June 3, 2013
+FHA MIP Fee cannot canceled on loans closed after June 3, 2013

 FHA Upfront Mortgage Insurance (UFMIP) Fee is refundable.